eclipsesource/tabris-decorators/doc/redux/@connect.md

 };
 ```

-Only callback properties or events that are actually declared on the connected widget (via a a decorator, setter or property set in the constructor) may be given.
+Only callback properties or events that are actually declared on the connected widget (via a decorator, setter, or property set in the constructor) may be given.
 A special case is `apply`, which will be discussed in the section [Usage with functional components](#usagewithfunctionalcomponents).

-If `mapDispatchToProps` is not defined "inline" (as part of the `connect` call), it is desirable to give it a type.
+If `mapDispatchToProps` is not defined "inline" (as part of the `connect` call), it is desirable to give it a type to get autocompletion in your IDE.
 Depending you your project settings it may be required.

-This is how you do this in TypeScript:
+This is how you do this in **TypeScript**:

 ```ts
 import {DispatchToProps} from 'tabris-decorators';